Steve Jobs Marketing Strategy (Is Pure Genius)

 Back to Nike, have you ever seen a Nike commercial where they discussed why their product was better than Reebok?
 Ever seen a detailed analysis of their shoe technology and how it will help you run faster or play better?
 Of course not.
 Instead, Nike's ad honors great athletes and great athletic accomplishments.
 This is where Jobs felt advertising professionals got it wrong.

-When Jobs returned to Apple, the company was in disarray, even with a large advertising budget.
+The company was in disarray when Jobs returned to Apple, even with a large advertising budget.
 Jobs stripped the "core value" of the company, which was to help people do their jobs better with the box that Apple made, to one, people who use Apple products have a passion for making the world better.

 The core of it, and what Jobs ultimately believes, are the people who are crazy enough to think they can change the world are often the ones that do.

 This was a key moment in Jobs's return to Apple and the first brand marketing campaign with him back in the saddle; he envisioned a campaign that would leave a lasting impression.
-While many things changed at Apple while he was gone, he wanted to get back to the roots and the core values of Apple.
+While many things changed at Apple while he was gone, he wanted to return to Apple's roots and core values.
 But values and core values, those things shouldn't change.
 Those nine words set the stage for something the world wasn't quite prepared for, as Apple was about to make an epic comeback.

-But never forget to look beyond the marketing because Apple and Nike, while their public "core values" may be very different, internally, they are the same: Make Lots of Money with Cheap Overseas Labor.
+But never forget to look beyond the marketing because while Apple and Nike's public "core values" may be very different, internally, they are the same: Make Lots of Money with Cheap Overseas Labor.
 After all, this is a very complicated and noisy world we live in.

-In 1997, Jobs addressed his thousands of employees and said, "To me, marketing is about values.
-This is a very complicated world; it's a very noisy world.
-And we're not going to get the chance to get people to remember much about us.
+In 1997, Jobs addressed his thousands of employees and said, "Marketing is about values.
+This is a very complicated world; it's a clamorous world.
+And we won't get the chance to get people to remember much about us.
 No company is.
 So we must be clear on what we want them to know about us."

 Before going live with the "Think Differently" campaign, Jobs was torn about which version to use.
 One with Jobs doing the voiceover, or one with Richard Dreyfus.
 Both were sent to the network, and the decision was made in the final hour.
 The Dreyfus version, which was the correct choice, was chosen.
 Jobs' vision is genius, but the power of his voice is not.
 It takes a natural leader to recognize that you don't always possess that which is best.